APPLICATION, SELECTION AND CONFIRMATION TIMELINE

 Applicants for the Summer Component will be notified of final program offer decisions by U.S. mail and email.

-Students selected for the Summer Component will receive a Dragon Summer Information and Documents Packet along with their mailed selection notification letter.
+Students selected for the Summer Component will receive a Dragon Scholars Information and Documents Packet along with their mailed selection notification letter.

 Students selected to participate in the Summer Component must confirm their intent to register for the program by completing all items in the Checklist within 5 business days from the time of the emailed offer.